jaygpogi/hackathon2024-api/readme.md

 - Feature not supported: https://jira.beeline.com/browse/TECH-20750
 - Specific performance issue: https://jira.beeline.com/browse/TECH-20751

-# Possible Future Development
-- When a ticket gets resolved, Guardian devs fill up the Status Summary Jira field.
-This field indicates the problem, investigation, and recommendation.
-A new endpoint can be developed that can push new records on the search index based on this field if nothing is retrieved for a ticket.
-- More Accuracy
+#  Accuracy Improvement
 - Use Azure AI Language Text Classification for categorization.
 (Assignment, BTE, Reports, etc)
 - Declare a "bias" list of phrases to eliminate any non-related texts.
 - Right now this uses BM25 search algorithm which depends on term frequency.
 This should use semantic ranking logic that also understands contexts (but needs higher tier account).